A Beginners Guide to Maternity Leave Laws

 STD doesn't start paying out right away.
 First, there's an "elimination period," in which the insurance company confirms your disability.
 Your disability is that you gave birth to a child.
 You'll need to account for this unpaid time in your budget if you'll have bills due while waiting.

 Of the 50 United States, only four offer a paid maternity leave.
 They are California, New Jersey, New York, and Rhode Island.
 A paid universal family leave was passed in the state of Washington and takes effect at the start of 2020.
 Washington, D.C., meanwhile, adopted a program that begins July 1, 2020.

 Do You Get Paid When You Are on Maternity Leave?

-If you live in the USA, you do not get paid by the federal government while on maternity leave.
-Hopefully one day the USA will join the rest of the world and offer a paid family leave.
-Our government is working on it.
+If you live in the United States, you do not get paid by the federal government while on maternity leave.
+Various proposals have been floated to grant fathers and mothers 6 weeks of paid leave.

 U.S. Labor Department